Sourabh2112/color_the_matrix/README.md

 # Getting Started with Create React App

-This app perform the following activity
+This app performs the following activity

 1.Create a 3x3 matrix

 2.When you click on a box - color should change to green